 Hailing is an effective tactic, but it must be done consistently.
 You use your voice and body language to warn off the fox.
 For example, you may:

 - Clap your hands loudly

 - Jump up and down on the spot

-- Use a whistle or other loud noise
+- Use a whistle or make another loud noise

 Foxes pose a minimal risk to cats.
-If your cat is declawed, lame or weighs less than 5 lbs., you should take this risk seriously.
+If your cat is declawed, lame or weighs less than 5 lbs, you should still take this risk seriously.